elixir-luxembourg/data-ingestion-practical/README.md

 #### Windows

-1. Put the `checksums.md5` file in your dataset directory
+1. Put the checksum file next to your file archive
-2. Install `md5summer` tool (see [instructions](../requirements/windows.md))
-3. Run `md5summer.exe`
+2. Run `md5summer.exe` (see [instructions](../requirements/windows.md) for download)
-4. Choose the root folder to be the folder of the dataset
+3. Choose the root folder to be the folder with the file archive

    <img src='./img/win_checksum-root-folder.png' width=300>

-5. Ensure the `MD5` algorithm is selected
+4. Ensure the `MD5` algorithm is selected
-6. Click `Verify sums` and select the `checksums.md5` file
+5. Click `Verify sums` and select the file with checksums
-7. Inspect the result
+6. Inspect the result

     <img src='./img/win_checksum-choose-file.png' width=300>